Resolution implementation

 5. Safeguarding client assets held by the institution

-When the resolution authority assesses whether to undertake resolution procedures, the authority must take into account the objectives of resolution and choose the tools that best achieve the objectives.
-The assessment must be based on quantitative data to the greatest extent possible.
-Activity-specific information is collected from institutions – in connection with resolution planning, for example – on customer volumes, the euro-denominated amounts of deposits, transactions and loans as well as the institution’s market shares for the purpose of assessing the criticality of their operations.
+The assessment of critical functions from a third-party perspective must be based on quantitative data to the greatest extent possible.
+Activity-specific information is collected from institutions – in connection with resolution planning, for example – on customer volumes and customer activity, the euro-denominated amounts of deposits, transactions and loans as well as the institution’s market shares for the purpose of assessing the criticality of their operations.
 To assess contagion effects, the resolution authority uses market information as well as the information reported to the supervisory authorities by the institutions.
 A preliminary assessment of the public interest is carried out as part of resolution planning.
 The preliminary assessment is updated at the time of resolution and it takes into account the status of the institution as well as the broader prevailing conditions of the banking sector, the financial market and the real economy.

 Issuance and adoption of a resolution scheme